deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Smooth caret animation

 This is similar to the [Smooth scrolling setting](#smooth-scrolling), only for the caret (the typing cursor).
-This adds a slight animation to the caret when it moves, making it easier to follow, rather than it just jumping to the new location.
+This adds a slight animation of the caret moving to the new location, making it easier to follow, rather than it jumping and just appearing at the new location.

 GUI setting: `Editor: Cursor Smooth Caret Animation` to `true`.